Sound design for video games is not so much about making a game good-sounding but improving the game with sound.

 So having a great sound arouses the corresponding tone and mood in a video game, indicating the current location and giving feedback.
 Even simple sounds of footsteps can suit a neutral state of a game.
 Or suppose you hear someone walking slowly, grappling their feet – there is a certain tension, isn’t it?
 All these feelings that you experience happen thanks to the sound.

-Sound Design Implementation
+Video Game Sound Effects Implementation

 In-game audio effects have to be fun and exciting since they keep players involved.
 Different video game sounds can produce such an effect.
 Let’s go through the main ones.